 ]]>

-Pre-fabrication for Expedited Delivery: Colby College, Johnson Pond Houses /pre-fabrication-for-expedited-delivery-colby-college-johnson-pond-houses/ Mon, 19 Dec 2022 15:00:05 +0000 /?p=15782 At Colby College, the design-build Johnson Pond Houses project delivered a four-building student residence complex just fifteen months from mere project conception.
+Pre-fabrication for Expedited Delivery: Colby College, Johnson Pond Houses /pre-fabrication-for-expedited-delivery-colby-college-johnson-pond-houses/?utm_source=rss&utm_medium=rss&utm_campaign=pre-fabrication-for-expedited-delivery-colby-college-johnson-pond-houses Mon, 19 Dec 2022 15:00:05 +0000 /?p=15782 At Colby College, the design-build Johnson Pond Houses project delivered a four-building student residence complex just fifteen months from mere project conception.
 Comprised of pre-fabricated structural units and pre-cast concrete foundation panels, the 40,000 sq. ft. facility houses 200 student beds.
 Design When planning an aggressive project schedule, utilize repetitive… More >

 The post Pre-fabrication for Expedited Delivery: Colby College, Johnson Pond Houses appeared first on Consigli Construction.